 I have studied interrelationships of tourism, transport and sustainability for a quarter of a century.

 In the early 1990s, my work focused on aviation and the sector’s contribution to emissions of greenhouse gases.
-Since then I have started to investigate a wide range of different transport modes, including the car, bicycle, and e-scooter.
+Since then I have started to investigate a wide range of different transport modes from diverse scientific perspectives, including the car, bicycle, and e-scooter.

 My work has been conducted in a wide range of cultural and geographical settings in the European Union, the Middle East, East Africa/Western Indian Ocean, and the Caribbean.
 I have also worked as a consultant on behalf of numerous governments and companies, as well as supranational organisations including UNWTO, UNEP, UNDP, OECD and World Bank.

 My ambition is to contribute to basic and applied science, with the overall objective to develop solutions for a growing number of environmental problems.